jerryxh/wp-ecommerce-compare-products/readme.txt

 == Upgrade Notice ==

+= 2.1.5.3 =
+Update your plugin for 2 Tweaks to the ajax item load in Compare Widget

 = 2.1.5.2 =
 Update your plugin now for 2 tweaks that prevent Compare window and widget caching.
 Full compatibility with WP e-Commerce 3.8.14 and WordPress 3.9